ocademy-ai/machine-learning/open-machine-learning-jupyter-book/data-science/data-visualization/visualizing-quantities.md

 ## Self study

-This first lesson has given you some information about how to use Matplotlib to visualize quantities.
+This first section has given you some information about how to use Matplotlib to visualize quantities.
 Do some research around other ways to work with datasets for visualization.
-[Plotly](https://github.com/plotly/plotly.py) is one that we won't cover in these lessons, so take a look at what it can offer.
+[Plotly](https://github.com/plotly/plotly.py) is one that we won't cover in these sections, so take a look at what it can offer.

 ## Your turn! 🚀